awsmug/docker-wordpress-site/Readme.md

 ### General setup for your WordPress project

 Copy the files from this repository to an empty directory where you would like to develop your WordPress project and run `docker-compose up`.
-After that WordPress will be installed and the wp-content directory will be mapped to `wp-content` in the directory where you can leave your project files.
+After that WordPress will be installed and WordPress root directory will be mapped to `src` folder in the directory where you can leave your project files.

 Your will reach your server under `http://localhost/` with a ready installed WordPress.